D2L - Quiz Item Analysis (UW-Madison)

-Instructors can use the quiz reports function in Learn@UW to gauge the difficulty of multiple choice/select questions, as well as visually see what answers served as effective distracters (or incorrect answers).
+Instructors can use the quiz reports function in D2L to gauge the difficulty of multiple choice/select questions, as well as visually see what answers served as effective distracters (or incorrect answers).

 To generate the question statistics report, click the statistics icon from the "action menu" dropdown.
 Select the desired tab to view graphical reports, and click Export to CSV file for a download of the data.

 The D2L Question Statistics report displays averages scores for the quiz as well as individual questions.
 The question statistics section of this report shows the percentage of students that got a particular question correct (also known as a difficulty index).